-Kansas Housing Resources Corporation (KHRC) as a State Recipient must sub grant all of their ESG funds (except for funds for administrative costs and, under certain conditions, HMIS costs) to units of generalpurpose local government and/or private nonprofit organizations.
+Kansas Housing Resources Corporation (KHRC) as a State Recipient must sub grant all of their ESG funds (except for funds for administrative costs and, under certain conditions, HMIS costs) to units of general-purpose local government and/or private nonprofit organizations.
 KHRC as recipient must consult with the Continuum(s) of Care operating within the jurisdiction in determining how to allocate ESG funds.
+ESG Subrecipient agencies / ESG funded agencies must participate in the Continuum of Care operating within their jurisdiction.